Welcome aboard

 None of this diminished the enormous patriotic effort of the so-called “Plan Aries 82,” which maintained a continuous operation of cargo and passenger flights.
 In many cases, aircraft unloaded on the runway without even shutting down their engines.
 But not everything was due to good fortune.

-On 13 April, fate seemed to turn against the TC-53, which was performing mission number 3110.
-During the landing manoeuvre, after touching down on a runway contaminated with ice, the aircraft veered off course due to a combination of slippery surfaces and strong crosswinds.
-The nose landing gear collapsed after hitting a depression, and the aircraft’s nose became lodged against a rock formation.
+On April 14, fate seemed to turn against the TC-53, which was carrying out mission number 3110.
+During the landing maneuver, after touching down on an ice-covered runway, the aircraft veered off course due to a combination of slippery surfaces and strong crosswinds.
+The front landing gear collapsed upon hitting a depression, and the nose of the plane became stuck against a rock formation.

-Nevertheless, the Air Force personnel stationed at the airfield conducted a rapid damage assessment, which was immediately reported to Buenos Aires.
-The Air Force Command ordered urgent deployment of personnel from Technical Group 1 (GT1), based in El Palomar, where Squadron II of Fokker F28 also operated.
+However, Air Force personnel stationed at the airfield conducted a rapid damage assessment, which was immediately reported to Buenos Aires.
+Air Force Command ordered the urgent deployment of personnel from Technical Group 1 (GT1), based at El Palomar, where the Fokker F28 Squadron II also operated.
+The contingent consisted of two technicians with their respective assistants.

 The initial evaluation offered little hope of recovery.
 The technical team comprised only four people, who had to determine the extent of the damage and, if possible, repair the aircraft in record time.